How to Use Batch Processing in Lightroom Classic

 Typically, we sync settings selectively - I usually will sync basic settings across a series of photos in order to get the images similarly exposed.Typically, we sync settings selectively – I usually will sync basic settings such as exposure across a series of photos in order to get the images similarly exposed.

 On a practical level, I approach batching in stages.
 When I shoot weddings, I often find that lighting situations are similar for large blocks of time.
-I can batch many of the dance photos together because the lighting is similar enough.
+I can batch many of the dance photos because the lighting is similar enough.
 Similarly, I can usually batch family photos that are taken under consistent lighting.

 The trick batching your photos is keeping your settings consistent when you’re shooting.
 When you want efficiency, it’s better to have 40 photos that are all over by half a stop than 40 photos with 40 different exposure.
 Practically speaking, this means walking into a scene getting your setting as close to perfect as possible, and then not touching them again until you change scenes.